 Our clinic closes at 6pm on weekdays and at 1pm on Saturdays.
 If you have an emergency problem with your pet outside of these hours, please read below:

 Monday night to Thursday morning – please call the clinic number on (02) 6046 9846 and you will be advised of the number for the on-call vet.
+Please note that afterhours surcharges apply.
+If we have not seen your pet before, please contact your regular clinic.

 Thursday night to Monday morning (all weekend) and PUBLIC HOLIDAYS – please call the fantastic professionals at River Country Animal Emergency Centre on (02) 6056 8580.